AlexanderVNikitin/tsgm/docs/guides/introduction.rst

 =============================
 In `tsgm.metrics`, we implemented several metrics for evaluation of generated time series.
 Essentially, these metrics are subdivided into five types:

-- data similarity / distance,
+- data similarity / distance: `tsgm.metrics.DistanceMetric`, `tsgm.metrics.MMDMetric`, `tsgm.metrics.DiscriminativeMetric`,
-- predictive consistency,
+- predictive consistency: `tsgm.metrics.ConsistencyMetric`,
-- fairness,
+- fairness: `tsgm.metrics.DemographicParityMetric`,
-- privacy,
+- privacy: `tsgm.metrics.PrivacyMembershipInferenceMetric`,
-- downstream effectiveness,
+- downstream effectiveness: `tsgm.metrics.DownstreamPerformanceMetric`,
-- visual similarity.
+- qualitative analysis: `tsgm.visualization`.

 See the following code for an example of using metrics: